argilla-io/distilabel/docs/sections/components/task/index.md

 task.load()

 next(task.process([{"instruction": "What's the capital of Spain?"}]))
-# [{'instruction': "What's the capital of Spain?", "generation": "The capital of Spain is Madrid."}]
+# [{'instruction': "What's the capital of Spain?", "generation": "The capital of Spain is Madrid.", "model_name": "gpt-4"}]
 ```

 !!!
 NOTE